dooboolab-community/hackatalk/CONTRIBUTING.md

    ```
    git clone https://github.com/<your-id>/hackatalk.git
    ```

+#### Installation - Client specific

-3. Install your packages in `client` or `server` directory.
+1. Install your packages in `client` directory.
    ```
    yarn
    ```
    - Note that we recommend using yarn because all of our team members do.
-   - Also node that `yarn.lock` and `package-lock.json` sometimes make collision.
+   - Also note that `yarn.lock` and `package-lock.json` sometimes make collision.
 Try to delete one of them.

-4. Configure `environment` for project
+2. Configure `environment` for project
    - Copy `.env.sample` to `.env`.
      ```
      cp .env.sample .env
      ```

-5. Run your project
+3. Run your project
    - Server
      - Run `yarn dev` or `yarn local` if you want to run your local server.
    - Client